(versão em português aqui)

 51) The Lion Sleeps Tonight/Le Lion Est Mort ce Soir (Nobuhiro Sawa)

-Nobuhiro Suwa putting Jean-Pierre Leaud to act against a group of children playing at making a movies and I’m way far too much of an easy mark to resist that.
+Nobuhiro Suwa putting Jean-Pierre Leaud to act against a group of children playing at making a movie and I’m far too much of an easy mark to resist that.

 50) Chasing Dream (Johnnie To)

 On the genuine in a world of fakery.
-A musical melodrama that is a triumph of To th stylist if not necessary To the auteur.
+A musical melodrama that is a triumph of To the stylist if not necessary To the auteur.

 49) Hidden Man (Jiang Wen)

 One of those 80s antropophagic Tsui Hark exercises updated to current official Chinese cinema.
-It makes with Let the Bullets Fly and Gone with the Bullets, a loose trilofu of picaresque historical of 30s prerevolutionary China that start from western genres to imagine counter revolutions of a corrupt underworld.
+It makes along with Let the Bullets Fly and Gone with the Bullets, a loose trilogy of picaresque historical movies on 30s prerevolutionary China that start from western genres to imagine counter revolutions of a corrupt underworld.
 In all of them what stands the most is how Jiang Wen marries the freedom of the action with the pleasures of filmmaking.

 48) Glass (M. Night Shyamalan)

-One thing that fascinates me about late Shyamalan i show he is Always looking for a mask to hide his aesthetic obsessions as if he was awarethat could only make them acceptaple under a camouflage, this one is “a film by mr. Glass”.
-Like all his work it is study about the need of believing in fictionthat doubles as a dissection about how Hollywood sell the figure of the superhero.
-It would make a good double bill with the Zemeckis and it is Worth notice that they were both treated as risible by the same film critics.
+One thing that fascinates me about late Shyamalan is how he is always looking for a mask to hide his aesthetic obsessions as if he was aware that he could only make them acceptaple under a camouflage, this one is “a film by mr. Glass”.
+Like all his work it is a study about the need of believing in fiction that doubles as a dissection about how Hollywood sell the figure of the superhero.
+It would make a good double bill with the Zemeckis and it is worth notice that they were both treated as risible by the same film critics.